hoosierhugh/angular_15_to_22_upgrade_demo/README.md

 I will have separate branches for each version of Angular so that the viewer can see the changes.
 For example: `upgrade/angular-16, upgrade/angular-17, etc`

+Starting with the Angular 18 branch, I've decided to refactor all of the type `any` to proper TypeScript types.  `any` is a pet peeve of mine.
+I inherited this project from somebody else, otherwise there would NOT be type `any` in the app.
+This will be a sizeable refactor.

 ## Local demo (no backend or login)